abdulrehan1729/pricing-calculator/README.md

 ## What I'd Improve Before Production

 - Implement the duplicate-finalized-into-draft stretch goal
+- **Backend cold starts:** the API is deployed on Render's free tier, which spins down after periods of inactivity.
+The first request after idle time may take 30–60 seconds to respond while the instance wakes up — subsequent requests are fast.
 - Share types between frontend and backend via a workspace package instead of hand-syncing two files
 - Move the auth token to an httpOnly cookie
 - Add integration tests for the API routes (currently only the calculation module has unit tests, per the assignment's guidance that it's the highest-value test surface — but route-level and lifecycle tests would add further confidence)